RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 The human aspects play the most important role, as actors, the technical request for tools that is needed and the manager tool operates and edit the list of tools, the name, the pieces available, the ID, etc.

-The technical request for a tool, and the manager search for the tool if its available in the storage, then save the changes, just as the actual amount of available unities in the cellar, and a small report is generated, which contained the employee number and the date request.
+The technical request for a tool and the manager search for the tool if its available in the storage,select the item  and automatically decrease the amount and then save the changes,and a small report is generated, which contained the employer number and the date request for control aspects.

 A connection must be made between the interface compound of graphic buttons and the database server where all the data will be stored.
 The buttons displayed to operate the interface are:
 Edit, Remove, Add, Increase, Decrease, Search Bar, Go Back.
 In order to a proper software performance.

-There is also an autocompleted sentence to fill the field in order to ease the search and make more efficient the process.

 2.1 Product perspective